• Skip to primary navigation

 History of Fermenting Crocks

 Traditionally, fermenting crocks are stoneware jars used to hold and ferment a large number of vegetables.
-Researchers have found evidence of jars being used for fermentation hundreds of years ago in the European and Asian continents.
+Researchers have found evidence of jars being used for fermentation dating back hundreds of years in the European and Asian continents.

 By fermenting their excess produce from the fall harvest, people could safely store food throughout the winter.
 Since refrigeration is a relatively new invention, fermenting food was one of the most common ways to preserve food for centuries.